elizabethfuentes12/create-audio-video-embeddings/04-retrieval/README.md

 - An API Gateway REST API with Cognito authentication
 - Lambda functions for retrieval operations
 - Integration with the Aurora PostgreSQL vector database
-- User authentication and authorization via Amazon Cognito
+- User authentication and authorization via Amazon Cognito (optional)

 This is the fourth and final component of the audio/video embeddings processing application, following the ECS cluster, Aurora PostgreSQL vector database, and audio/video workflow stacks.